 I do all my prep beforehand, so that when I’m actually on set, I can just be all about the actors.
 The crew are completely on side and know exactly what we’re doing.
 Of course, there’s discussion, but pretty much, they know every single scene, what we’re in.
 Then, two-thirds of my time can be pulling it out of actors on the day.

-7R: So if you do all your preparation beforehand, does that mean everything is storyboarded?
+7R: So if you do all your preparation beforehand, does that mean everything was storyboarded for My Brother the Devil?
 All the lighting is set?

 Sally El Hosaini: No, but for example, this was a low budget film, so we couldn’t afford big lighting packages, but it suited the film to use mostly natural light anyway, from a creative point of view.
 I needed a crew that were going to be fine if an actor kicks over a light – they aren’t going to, like, flip out.
 And so, nothing is really rigid.